Employment Relations Act 2000

 You could also call this:

-If you represent a union, you can enter a workplace if you think a union member works there or if the union’s membership rules cover an employee who works there.
-This is for the reasons explained in section 20(2) and 20(3).
+If you are a union representative, you can enter a workplace for certain purposes.
+You can do this if you think a union member works there and the purpose is related to them, as stated in section 20(2).
+You can also enter a workplace if the union's rules cover an employee who works there, as stated in section 20(3).

-The employer can’t unfairly stop you from entering the workplace if you follow these rules.
+The employer cannot unreasonably stop you from entering the workplace if you are following these rules.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.